versehe/AB_Testing_Notebook/Statistical Inference/01. Probability/README.md

 P(A∪B) = P(A) + p(B)
 Otherwise, if these two things can happen simultaneously, the probability that at least one occurs is the sum of their probabilities minus their intersection.
 P(A∪B) = P(A) + p(B) - P(A∩B)

+### Random Variables:
+random variable is a numeric outcome of experiment.
+It could be Continous or Discrete

+### Mass Function for Random Variables

+### Density for Random Variables